About Garfield Farm Museum

 Membership Information

-$300,000 are being raised to complete restoration of the 1842 hay and grain barn.
+Donations are also need for restoration of the historic structures of the site with emphasis on completing restoration of the 1846 brick tavern and the 1906 dairy barn.
 Membership donations and other contributions should be sent to: Garfield Farm Museum, PO Box 403, LaFox, IL 60147.

 Museum Organization and Staff

-David Bauer is a Project Specialist Manager.
+David Bauer is a Project Specialist.
 He has a degree in electrical engineering from Illinois Institute of Technology and has experience as a computer hardware engineer.
-Dave began working in 2005.

-Joseph Coleman became Assistant Site Manager in 2011 .
+Joseph Coleman is the Assistant Site Manager.
 He graduated from North Central College and learned blacksmithing at Naper Settlement.

 Internships are available at the museum.